 After implemented projects with R134a and R507 as refrigerants in Germany and Belgium, HM installed its first HM-Smart-ICE system using the natural refrigerant propane (R290) in the student restaurant of the Studentenwerk Karlsruhe in a lighthouse project in August 2013.
 The innovation of the project subsidised with Federal funds: The student restaurant at the Adenauerring is the first European student restaurant not to use any chemical refrigerants anymore – making it the first to meet the statutory requirements applicable as of 2022.

-The HM Smart ICE flow charts show three HM process groups:
+The HM-Smart-ICE flow chart shows three HM process groups

-HM Smart ICE is an environmentally friendly coolant in the form of a two phase mix.
-The flow ice principle is based on a mix of water and an additive e.g. ethanol or glycol, which reduces the freezing point and therefore allows a pumpable mixture of fluid and fine ice particles to be produced.
+HM-Smart-ICE is an environmentally compatible coolant in the form of a two-phase mixture.
+The liquid ice principle is based on a mixture of water and an additive, e.g. ethanol or glycol, which lowers the freezing point and therefore produces a mixture of liquid and fine ice particles that can be pumped.

-The HM Principle aims to refrigerate during the night due to more favourable conditions in terms of energy costs and more efficient operation due to lower outdoor temperatures.
+The HM-principle is targeted at cold generation during the night hours – with more beneficial conditions at power costs and more efficient operation due to lower outdoor temperatures.

 The accumulator provides the cooling capacity that all connected cooling points need during the day – and thus contributes to smoothing the power load at the main consumption times.
 The added value for the operator: The HM concept can flexibly call the regeneratively produced power for producing HM-Smart-ICE.